 fbpx

-Junior Cycle Maths Formulas You Must Know
+Junior Cycle Formulas You Must Know

 Who else was shocked when their maths teacher told them that all the Junior Cycle Maths formulae are printed in a booklet and provided on exam day?
 I know I was!
 It’s handy that we don’t have to memorise all of the Junior Cycle Maths formulae!
 However, the Formula and Tables booklet is quite hefty, and only a small portion of it is relevant at Junior Cycle level.
 So, let’s discuss the formulae and relevant pages you’ll need so you’re not wasting time on exam day!